sergiovitale/INSAR-MONet/README.md

 > PATH=~/anaconda3/bin:$PATH

 **Installing the conda environment**
-The file ./env/monet_pytorch.yml contains the environemnt for the testing the code.
+The file ./env/insarmonet_env.yml contains the environemnt for the testing the code.
 You can easily installing it by command line:

 1. move to the folder './env/' and open the terminal
 2. run the following command
- > conda env create -f monet_pytorch.yml
+ > conda env create -f insarmonet_env.yml

 Once the pre-requisites are fulfilled, open the terminal:

 1. activate the environemnt from the command line

-> conda activate monet_pytorch
+> conda activate insarmonet_env

 2. launch spyder

 > spyder

-3. goes to the folder containing **test.py**, edit and run
+3. goes to the folder containing **testing.py**, edit and run